A winch is one of the most power-hungry accessories you can get for your ATV, so it’s crucial that the wiring is correct.

 Wiring a winch so that it turns on is relatively simple.
 But wiring a winch so that the installation is safe, reliable, long-lasting, and won’t damage the ATV’s electrical system takes a bit more effort.

-This guide look at all the aspects of wiring an ATV winch correctly.
-It does not contain detailed information on mounting the winch to the ATV.
+This guide covers all aspects of wiring an ATV winch but does not contain detailed instructions on physically mounting it to the ATV.

 Safety Precautions – No, Seriously, Read These!